A Christmas Cracker

 - Explore Strasbourg’s Christmas Markets – the oldest and biggest in Europe

 - Enjoy a day trip to the delightful medieval town of Colmar

-- Three-night stay in the delightful city of Mainz
+- Two-night stay in the delightful city of Mainz

 - Explore some of Germany’s most exciting Christmas Markets

 - Visit Heidelberg – one of Europe’s most enchanting cities